 She has kept careful records of her seedlings and checks their progress during the season.
 She hopes that “someday they’ll be abundant again and our great grandchildren will have the opportunity to find morel mushrooms.”

-LaDawn Edwards is a freelance writer who teaches English at Kirkwood Community College.
-She found her first two morels last May and is eager to hunt for more in the 2007 season.
+LaDawn Edwards is a freelance writer who found her first two morels last May and is eager to hunt for more in the 2007 season.